greatbn/vnim/README.md

 # A Vietnamese Input Method

 A Vietnamese input method for X-Windows using XIM.
+To process Vietnamese characters, it uses [viEngine](src/viEngine/README.md).

 ## Requirements